Isabelarr05/Isabelarr05/README.md

 - 👋 Hi, I’m @Isabelarr05
-- 👀 I’m interested in foreign languages and in linguistics
+- 👀 I’m interested in foreign languages and in linguistics.
+I am a Spanish native speaker and I speak fluently English and French.
 - 🌱 I’m currently learning German and Catalan
 - 💞️ I’m looking to collaborate on projects related to translation and documentation (language accuracy and SEO)
 - 📫 How to reach me ...!